List of installations for 15 kV AC railway electrification in Germany, Austria and Switzerland

 Germany, Austria and Switzerland operate the largest interconnected 15 kV 16.7 Hz system, which has central generation, a special transmission network, central and decentral converter plants.

 Germany

 In Germany, the voltage of traction current grid is 110 kV.
 In the Northeastern parts of Germany there is no traction current grid, as decentralized converter plants situated at the substations are used.

 Switching stations

 Switching stations without power conversion, generation or feeding of overhead wires.

 Central converter plants

-In these facilities AC from the public grid is transformed into single phase AC and fed into traction current grid.
+In these facilities AC from the public grid is transformed into single phase AC and fed into the traction current grid.
 At some facilities, power is also fed to the overhead wires.
 Conversion is made by machines or by electronic means.

 Decentral converter plants

 In these facilities AC from the public grid is transformed into single phase AC and fed only to the overhead wires.
 Conversion is made by machines or by electronic means.